stonepros/stone/doc/radosgw/multisite.rst

 of the zone group and zone configuration in time.
 Each time you make a change to a zonegroup or zone, update the period and commit it.

-By default, the Ceph Object Gateway does not create a realm for backward compatibility with Infernalis and earlier releases.
+By default, the Stone Object Gateway does not create a realm for backward compatibility with Infernalis and earlier releases.
 However, as a best practice, we recommend creating realms for new clusters.